GlassMountains Trip Reports

 Linda and I spent several weeks in March of 2014 visiting Arizona for bicycling and hiking.
 This was our third Spring visiting Arizona and we were curious to see locations we had not previously visited.
 I enjoyed hiking several Arizona “prominence peaks”: Mount Ord, Pinal Peak, Mount Graham, and Chiricahua Peak.
 The only significant snow I encountered was on Mount Graham, and it was manageable.
 The weather was ideal for hiking and enjoying the scenery.

-[Read more…] about Arizona Hikes and Bikes, March 2014
+[Read more…] about Arizona Bicycling and Hiking, March 2014

 Filed Under: Bicycling, Hiking Tagged With: Arizona, Chiricahua Mountains, Chiricahua Peak, Mazatzal Mountains, Mount Graham, Pinal Mountains, Pinal Peak, Pinaleno Mountains